 Joining the team

-I joined the project when it was at its midpoint of the production phase.
-The project was just a few months before the deadline for shipping the product.
+I joined the team when the project was at its midpoint of the production phase.
+The project was just a few months out for the shipping deadline.
 I knew beforehand that the project was highly ambitious and that it was striving for a small game with AAA quality, especially in the art department.
 The leads of the project tried to recruit as many students as they could get.
 Which worked, because the team was just above 35 developers, with a couple of freelancers.
-However, the project did suffer from a couple of things, one important aspect was the constant switching of the producer in the team.
+However, the project did suffer from a various things, one important aspect was the constant switching of the producer in the team.

-The first thing that I wanted to dive into, is the product backlog, but unfortunately, that was not made yet.
+The first thing that I wanted to dive in to, was the product backlog, but unfortunately, that was not made yet.
 The team often switched producers and suffered from it.
 Many production aspects were not done or up to date.
 Therefore, within the first few working days, I sat down with the leads of Einar and created a product backlog.

 Restructuring the team setup

 When I knew what needed to be done, I made some restructuring changes in the feature teams.
 I prefer to work in feature teams, so it was pleasant that they were already working with them.
 However, the way they were formatted was not working out.
 There were 7 feature teams: Lead, Level, Gameplay & UX, Combat & Camera & Controls, QA, AI, and Characters.
-Why the AI feature team was separated from the Characters feature team was not working for me.
+The AI feature team was separate from the Characters feature team, which wasn’t working in my estimation.
 The whole purpose of feature teams was broken.
 You want to have cross-discipline communication and collaboration, which you can endorse by making the artists, designers, and programmers work together on one specific feature.

 Refining scrum within the team